 Of the 70 per cent. that fled the city no doubt many, perhaps most, were wise to go.
-But too many had the mentality that paralyzed Rangoon as a war-time nerve centre.
-People who had been living for years in the habit of mind which instinctively asks.
-"How does this affect me?" are dominated by the same attitude, only more so, when the bombs drop.
-There were people who habitually thought, not "How does this affect me?", but "How can I affect it?".
+But too many had the mentality that paralysed Rangoon as a war-time nerve centre.
+People who had been living for years in the habit of mind which instinctively asks "How does this affect me?" are dominated by the same attitude, only more so, when the bombs drop.
+There were other people who habitually thought not "How does this affect me?" but "How can I affect it?"
 These were the men of character in a crisis.
 They were all too few.

-On paper Burma could not fall.
-When the bombs fell-Singapore had already gone-they did more than blow up buildings.
+When the bombs fell they did more than blow up buildings.
 They revealed the cost of national disunity.

-I do not know how many, or how much, Burmese actively co-operated with Japanese.
+I do not know how many, or how much, Burmese actively co-operated with the Japanese.
 Perhaps not so many.
 But I do know that Burmese people thought Indian people covetous and crafty.
 Indian people thought Burmese people unstable and stupid.
 Both thought the British cold and superior.

 Burma was a country, but not a nation.
 Japan fired her people with an idea before she fired a shot.
 Burma had no one big idea, but she had one big boss-the Almighty Rupee.
 The Government Report on Bribery and Corruption stated what most people already knew.
 I had heard of hospital patients getting a drink of water at night only if they had something with which to grease the palm of the attendant; of people having to buy their way into the presence of an official; of people having not only to buy their jobs, but to pay to keep them, or to pay to be transferred, or to pay not to be transferred.
 All kinds of bribery leading into all kinds of dishonesty.
 Did Japan know about these things?
-Japanese money talked, not Japanese, but a language dear to the Burmese heart.
+Japanese money talked-not Japanese-but a language dear to the Burmese heart.
 Moral disintegration preceded military defeat.
 Individuals distinguished themselves in gallantry.
-Soldiers, as I have said, did heroically, but this was no united nation, fighting for its life.
-It was communities disintegrating because "me first" is not the cement that binds, but the acid that corrodes.
+Soldiers did heroically, but this was no united nation, fighting for its life.
+It was communities disintegrating because the spirit of "me first" is not the cement that binds, but the acid that corrodes.
+These were some of the things that were worth tanks and guns and planes to the Japanese.